The Brownian transport map: Introduction

+Taking $m=1$ in Theorem \ref{thm:klsintro} we see that $C_{\text{kls}}$ is almost dimension-free, as would be expected from the Kannan--Lov\'asz--Simonovits conjecture.
+In fact, our transport perspective allows us to go beyond $m=1$, which is needed for the applications outlined below.

 \begin{remark} As explained in this section, an expectation bound of the form $\EE_{\gamma}[|DT|^2]<C$, where $T$ is a transport map from either $\gamma$ or $\gamma_d$ to $p$, with a dimension-free universal constant $C$, would lead to a proof of the Kannan--Lov\'asz--Simonovits conjecture.
-In fact, as will be clear from the proof of Theorem \ref{thm:klsintro}, the reverse is also true, up to $\log d$ factors, when $T$ is the Brownian transport map.
+In fact, one of the novelties of the proof of Theorem \ref{thm:klsintro} is that it reveals that the reverse is also true, up to $\log d$ factors, when $T$ is the Brownian transport map.
 That is, assuming that the Kannan--Lov\'asz--Simonovits conjecture is true we would get, up to $\log d$ factors, an expectation bound $ \EE_{\gamma}\left[|\D X_1|_{\mathcal L(H,\R^d)}^{2m}\right]\le C_m$ for a dimension-free universal constant $C_m$ which depends only on $m$. \end{remark}

-Theorem \ref{thm:klsintro} is useful not only in the study of the Kannan--Lov\'asz--Simonovits conjecture but also in Stein's method for establishing normal approximation.
-We will take the perspective of Stein kernels where, given a centered measure $p$ on $\R^d$, we construct a matrix-valued map $\tau_p$ on $\R^d$ such that